 We will then prepare and send out a report of the meeting to everyone invited within two weeks of the meeting taking place, and submit this to the ISEND team at East Sussex County Council.
 Parents/carers are included in this submission.

-Where a child is looked after by the Local Authority, we will endeavour to synchronise EHC Plan review meetings with PEP meetings.
+Where a child with an EHC Plan is looked after by the Local Authority, we will endeavour to synchronise EHC Plan review meetings with one of the three annual PEP meetings.

 8. Transition